subject-am/PI-resistance_Prediction/README.md

 # PI-resistance_Prediction
+## Script
+Separate_sets.sh

+        Reads the PI_dataset and separates the wanted sets, turning them to FASTA files.

 ## Datasets
 PI_dataset

         The complete dataset retrieved from HIVdb from Stanford (last accessed on 20190220 ;
         file: https://hivdb.stanford.edu/download/GenoPhenoDatasets/PI_DataSet.txt)
         sorted and edited to be read by script.
 Fold-resistance to PI, according to in vitro assay.

-Separate_sets.sh

-        Reads the PI_dataset and separates the wanted sets, turning them to FASTA files.

 PI_dataset-res10